-We have a newly refurbished accessible toilet for pupils with mobility difficulties and wide doors are in some parts of the buildings.
+We have an accessible toilet for pupils with mobility difficulties and wide doors are in some parts of the buildings.

 There is ramp access to 4 classrooms on the school grounds.

 There are slopes leading to the main field to enable easier access to that area of the school.